tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-10-Ins_Predicting_Probable_Outcomes_of_Stock_Price_Trajectory.md

 ### 10. Instructor Demo: Predicting Probable Outcomes of Stock Price Trajectory (0:10 mins)

 In this activity, students go one step further to produce not just a single potential price trajectory for a stock over the next `252` trading days, but many potential price trajectories.
-So that it's possible to analyze the probabilitiy distribution of where a stock's price can go, and therefore an interval to which confident predictions can be made regarding future stock price.
+So that it's possible to analyze the probability distribution of where a stock's price can go, and therefore an interval to which confident predictions can be made regarding future stock price.

 **Files:**